-- o Faculty approval of LL.M. proposal - o Creation of South Carolina Legal Writing Academy - o Hired part-time development officer to develop annual giving program
+- Faculty approval of LL.M. proposal - South Carolina Legal Writing Academy was initiated, but not repeated due to poor enrollment - Part-time development officer has enhanced annual giving program and increased percentage of alumni giving annually to the School of Law to 9% in FY 2015

-- Depending upon success of initial Legal Writing Academy, consider growth of offering to 32 fellows in 2015 - o Increase alumni percentage giving annually to the School of Law to 9% in FY 2015 - Ensure that each alumnus or alumna has not fewer than six contacts per year with the School of Law through the School's alumni or development efforts - Explore possibility of student entrepreneurial efforts to create intellectual property with the School of Law as a participant o Develop strategic plan for implementation and funding of Rule of Law Center
+- Increase alumni percentage giving annually to the School of Law to 10% in FY 2016 - Develop plans for an on-line, post-J.D. certificate in family business law including governance and succession planning - Ensure that each alumnus or alumna has not fewer than six contacts per year with the School of Law through the School's alumni or development efforts - Explore possibility of student entrepreneurial efforts to create intellectual property with the School of Law as a participant